Pumpkin Fluff Dip is a tasty dessert dip made with Cool Whip, vanilla pudding, pumpkin puree, and pumpkin pie spice.

 This section shows you how to make the recipe with step-by-step photos and instructions.
 For the full printable recipe, see the recipe card below.

-Step 1: Place pumpkin puree, pudding mix, milk, and pumpkin spice in a large mixing bowl and stir until smooth.
+Step 1: Combine pumpkin puree, pudding mix, milk, and pumpkin spice in a large bowl and mix together until smooth.

 Step 2: Fold in Cool Whip.